Sylius/Sylius/UPGRADE-1.11.md

 Be aware that if those priorities were customized, this would lead to problems.
 You should check and adjust priorities on your application.

+### Minimum price & Promotions

+We added MinimumPrice to channelPricings entity, this price should be taken into account when customizing any promotions in Sylius.
+All calculating and distributing services provided by default depends on MinimumPrice.

 ### API v2

 For changes according to the API v2, please visit [API v2 upgrade file](UPGRADE-API-1.11.md).